WalletConnect/walletconnect-docs/docs/advanced/rpc-reference/starknet-rpc.md

 ---
-description: StarkNet JSON-RPC Methods
+description: Starknet JSON-RPC Methods
 ---

-# StarkNet
+# Starknet

 We define new types for starknet:
 - `FELT`, a number represented by a hex string.
 Prefixed with 0x.
 It can be left padded with zeroes or not.
 It follows the [Cairo Field Element spec](https://www.cairo-lang.org/docs/how_cairo_works/cairo_intro.html#field-elements)
-- `ABI`, a representation of a StarkNet contract’s interface.
-As [StarkNet ABI Spec](https://docs.starknet.io/documentation/architecture_and_concepts/Contracts/contract-abi/)
+- `ABI`, a representation of a Starknet contract’s interface.
+As [Starknet ABI Spec](https://docs.starknet.io/documentation/architecture_and_concepts/Contracts/contract-abi/)